 The program encourages early action on funding-ready implementation projects while supporting thoughtful development of project priorities through the Multibenefit Agricultural Land Repurposing Plan.
-Land repurposing projects funded by this program must be consistent with the Groundwater Sustainability Plan for the area and may either be identified through the Multibenefit Agricultural Land Repurposing Plan or pre-identified, shovel-ready projects that meet program requirements and maximize the project outcomes outlined below.
+Land repurposing projects funded by this program may be identified through the Multibenefit Agricultural Land Repurposing Plan or may be pre-identified, shovelready projects that maximize the project outcomes outlined below.